panaverse/defi-dapps-solidity-smart-contracts/step35_sol_web3_react_typescript/Readme.md

 - now click on save workspace
 ![save workspace.](./image/g6.png "save workspace")

-- theb open metamask in your browser
+- then open metamask in your browser
 - create a new account

 - click on ethereum mainet